wirc-sjsu/firebench/docs/workflows/sensitivity/ros_sensitivity.md

 The workflow generates an output file in [hdf5 format](https://www.hdfgroup.org/solutions/hdf5/).
 The output file contains the Fuel Model data, the raw output of the rate of spread model, the Sobol sequence, and the output from the Sobol analysis.
 First and Total Order indices are computed as well as confidence intervals.
-The content is organized as follow (using `Anderson13` Fuel Model).
+The content is organized as follows (using `Anderson13` Fuel Model).
 The output filename is `output_{output_filename}.h5`.

 ```